Bobby Tench: Linda Lewis and Junior Marvin's Hanson

-He featured as guitarist on Fathoms Deep (1973), an album by Linda Lewis which followed her top twenty success with "Rock a Doodle Do" in the UK singles charts.
+Tench featured as guitarist on Fathoms Deep (1973), an album by Linda Lewis which followed her top twenty success with "Rock a Doodle Do" in the UK singles charts.
 He appeared alongside former Jeff Beck Group keyboardist Max Middleton, bassist Phil Chen and guitarist Jim Cregan who also produced the album.
 In her review of Fathoms Deep for Allmusic, Amy Hanson wrote: "Helmed by a virtual supergroup featuring the likes of R&B masters Bobby Tench, Max Middleton, Danny Thompson and rocker Philip Chen, alongside Jim Cregan, Fathoms Deep is a true singer songwriter's album, tasteful and tight".

-During February 1973 he went into the studio with Junior Marvin, who had appeared with Tench on the Gass album Juju three years previously (credited as Junior Kerr), Marvin had previously formed Hanson also known as "Junior Marvin's Hanson" and recorded tracks for Now Hear This (1973).
+During February 1973 he went into the studio with Junior Marvin, who had appeared with Tench on the Gass album Juju three years previously (credited as Junior Kerr), Marvin had previously formed Hanson also known as Junior Marvin's Hanson and recorded tracks for Now Hear This (1973).
 The lineup on this album included drummer Conrad Isidore, bassist Clive Chaman who later joined Tench in Hummingbird and DeLisle Harper who also played bass and had been a member of Gass with Tench.
-The album fused rock with funk and was produced by Mario Medious also known as "Big M".
+The album fused rock with funk and was produced by Mario Medious also known as Big M.

 A&M records, Hummingbird and Streetwalkers

 Tench signed to A&M in 1973 and later formed the rock and soul fusion band Hummingbird, whose lineup included members of the second Jeff Beck Group also a second guitarist Bernie Holland and drummer Conrad Isidore.
-They recorded the first of three albums produced by Sammy Samwell entitled Hummingbird in 1975.
+They recorded Hummingbird in 1975, the first of three albums produced by Sammy Samwell.
 Jeff Beck recorded several tracks with the band which were not released and he also made a live appearance with them at the Marquee Club in London.

 In April 1975 he became a member of the Streetwalkers.
 He had already been part of a fluid line-up with Chapman and Whitney, performing as a member of "Chapman Whitney Streetwalkers" and appeared with their touring band at concerts such as at Hyde Park in London the previous year, He also appeared in television appearances with the band including Rockpalast in March 1975.
-Tench and Streetwalkers recorded their first album Downtown Flyers early in 1975, which was released during October the same year in Europe and the U.S.A.
+Tench and Streetwalkers recorded their first album Downtown Flyer early in 1975, which was released during October the same year in Europe and the U.S.A.
 They then recorded a second album, the groove heavy Red Card (1976), which became their most respected album.
 On 8 June 1976 he appeared on the BBC Radio 1 Peel Sessions with Streetwalkers and they performed again on the John Peel sessions, on 14 March 1977.